ubeninja77/hotel/README.md

   - I can reserve a room for a given date range, so that I can make a reservation
   - I can access the list of reservations for a specific date, so that I can track reservations by date
   - I can get the total cost for a given reservation
-  - I want a [StandardError](https://ruby-doc.org/core-2.5.0/StandardError.html) raised when an invalid date range is provided, so that I can't make a reservation for an invalid date range
+  - I want exception raised when an invalid date range is provided, so that I can't make a reservation for an invalid date range

 #### Details